West Virginia State University: Vocal ensembles

 In addition to the instrumental ensembles, WVSU features a concert choir called the State A Capella and an audition-only chamber vocal ensemble called State Singers.
 Depending on enrollment, vocal ensembles specifically for male and female groups may also be offered.
 The State Singers consists of eight to ten vocalists and also occasionally perform as the WVSU Vocal Jazz Choir.
 The State Singers act as ambassadors for the university and frequently perform off campus for important community and cultural events.
 Every spring, the State Singers go on tour.
 Recent tours have taken the group to Cleveland, Ohio, Virginia Beach, St. Louis, Missouri, and New York City.
 On April 13 and 14, 2012, the concert choir had the unique opportunity of singing the music of "Queen" with the West Virginia Symphony Orchestra.
 The concert choir again sang with the WVSO for the symphony's 2012 holiday concerts, and have continued since.
 In March 2016, the concert choir again joined the symphony, along with three other West Virginia collegiate choirs, to perform the Brahms Requiem.
-Dr. Dirk Johnson is the Director of Choral Activities for WVSU and has been at that position since the fall of 2009.
-He is also the current Chair of the WVSU Department of Music.